 Early prenatal care: A crucial first step

 Scheduling early prenatal care is one of the most important steps you can take.
 The first trimester is an important time for both you and your baby, as critical developments occur during this period.
 Regular check-ups allow your OB provider to monitor your health and your baby's growth.
 Your provider will also discuss your risk factors and offer guidance on how to manage them.
-Early prenatal care provides the opportunity to address medical conditions and make lifestyle changes that can lower your risk for pregnancy complications, including preeclampsia, a condition that affects 1 in 12 pregnant women1.
+Early prenatal care provides the opportunity to address medical conditions and make lifestyle changes that can lower your risk for pregnancy complications, including preeclampsia, a condition that affects 1 in 12 pregnant women.

 Maintain a healthy lifestyle while pregnant

 Maintaining a healthy lifestyle during pregnancy is essential.
 And this can include eating a well-balanced diet, staying hydrated, and taking prenatal vitamins.
-Your body needs additional nutrients during pregnancy, particularly folic acid2, iron, and vitamin B6.
+Your body needs additional nutrients during pregnancy, particularly folic acid1, iron, and vitamin B6.
 Incorporate nutritious foods such as fruits, vegetables, lean protein, and whole grains into your diet.
 Avoid processed foods and sugary drinks, as these can increase the risk of gestational diabetes or high blood pressure.

 Exercise is equally important.
 Staying active is a great way to boost your physical and mental health during pregnancy.
 Walking, swimming, yoga, and low-impact aerobics are all excellent options.
 Stay hydrated during workouts, don't overexert yourself, and take breaks as needed.
 Please remember to consult your doctor before starting any fitness program.